maxhumber/maxhumber.com/input/grugui.md

 grug say "view model not nest. view model hold state for one thing, not many things!"

-nest not just throw rock in river but dam of despair
+nest not just throw rock in river but build dam of despair

 #### llm